lucadecandia2000/personal/README.md

 # personal
-contains both personal and university stuff
+This repository contains both personal and university stuff